 Ruth Howard is the founding Artistic Director of Jumblies Theatre.
-With Jumblies, she has created and lead a series of multi-year residencies resulting in large-scale performances and events: the “Touching Ground Festival” from CityPlace (2017), “Like An Old Tale” in Scarborough (2011), “Oy Di Velt Vet Vern Yinger” with Camp Naivelt (2008) and the 2009 Mayworks Festival, “Bridge of One Hair” in Etobicoke (2007), “Once A Shoreline” in Davenport West (2004), and “I’m Tapingi Too!” at Lawrence Heights (2001).
-As an independent artist, she produced South Riverdale’s “Twisted Metal and Mermaids Tears” in 2000 and other participatory projects that combine visual imagery, performance, music, movement, oral history and community arts practice.
+She has created and lead a series of multi-year Toronto residencies resulting in large-scale performances and events: the “Touching Ground Festival” from CityPlace (2017), “Like An Old Tale” in Scarborough (2011), “Oy Di Velt Vet Vern Yinger” with Camp Naivelt (2008) and the 2009 Mayworks Festival, “Bridge of One Hair” in Etobicoke (2007), “Once A Shoreline” in Davenport West (2004), and “I’m Tapingi Too!” at Lawrence Heights (2001), South Riverdale’s “Twisted Metal and Mermaids Tears” in 2000 and other participatory projects that combine visual imagery, performance, music, movement, oral history and community arts practice.
 With Jumblies she had also produced two Canada-wide tours: Train of Thought (2015), and Four Lands (2016-18), and is creating a new multi-year project entitled ‘Grounds for Goodness’.